jsanvil/som24/docs/unit01.md

 Data Processing Scheme:

 - Data input.
+User interaction.
 - Process.
+Data processing.
 - Storage (save and/or load).
+Data could be stored or loaded.
 - Information output.
+User feedback.

 The **input** data is **processed** and **information** is obtained as **output**.
 Also, the data could be loaded and saved in the storage.